Welcome back! Pick up where you left off.

 • Compliance markets, where utilities and electricity providers are required by law to purchase RECs to meet state Renewable Portfolio Standards (RPS).

-• Voluntary markets, where individuals and organizations choose to buy RECs to demonstrate their commitment to clean energy and environmental responsibility.
+• Voluntary markets, where individuals and organizations choose to buy RECs to support clean energy and environmental responsibility.

-Prices in both markets can fluctuate based on factors like supply and demand, policy changes and the type of renewable energy involved.
+Prices in both markets can fluctuate based on factors like supply and demand, policy changes and the types of renewable energy involved.

 The difference between RECs and SRECs